The Nitrogen Cycle

 To understand the cycle better, let us consider the diagram below:

 1. Nitrogen is introduced into the soil by precipitation (rain, lightning).

 2. Nitrates don’t only come from Nitrogen in the air.
 They can also be obtained by the conversion of ammonia, commonly used in fertilizers by nitrifying bacteria in the soil.
 Some root nodules can also convert Nitrogen in the soil into nitrates.

 3. Plants build up proteins using nitrates absorbed from the soil.

 5-6.
-When these animals (cows) poop, pee or die, the urea, excreta or carcass are broken down by decomposers and the nitrogen is re-introduced into the soil in the form of ammonia.
+When animals (cows) poop, pee, or die, their urea, excreta, or carcass are broken down by decomposers and the nitrogen is re-introduced into the soil in the form of ammonia.

-7. Nitrates in the soil can also be broken down by denitrifying bacteria (in specific conditions) and sent into the air as nitrogen.
+7. Nitrates in the soil can also be broken by denitrifying bacteria (in specific conditions) and sent into the air as Nitrogen.
 This process can help make the soil infertile because it will lack the nitrates needed for plant use.